fknop/angular-pipes/README.md

 conditions are in `conditions.pipe.ts`

 If you only use one or two pipes, it's better to include only those two files.
 It will be lighter.
-There is no bundle available, this project let you bundle as you wish.
+There is no bundle available (everything in one file), this project let you bundle as you wish.
+But the compiled JS is available.

 ## Tests